 Dark Chocolate with Puffed Rice and Coconut Sugar

-To make this chocolate with puffed rice (or chocolate turrón as my friend likes to call it) you will only need three ingredients, one bowl, five to ten minutes, and some patience to let it cool down completely before you can eat it.
+To make this chocolate with puffed rice (or chocolate turrón as my friend calls it) you will only need three ingredients, one bowl, five to ten minutes, and some patience to let it cool down completely before you can enjoy it.

 I remember loving the puffed rice chocolate as a kid, so I was excited to create a recipe for a healthier version that I can enjoy today, when I am much more careful with what I put in my body.

-In this recipe I decided to use only a couple of natural ingredients, to keep it simple and as healthy as possible.
-I used cacao paste, coconut sugar and puffed whole grain rice.
+I decided to use only these few natural ingredients and keep this recipe as simple and healthy as possible.
+I used homemade cacao paste, coconut sugar and puffed whole-grain rice.
 If you are avoiding sugar, you can substitute it with xylitol or powdered stevia leaves.

-Cacao paste or cacao liquor is a mass that you get after blending cacao beans – so, it is basically a 100% pure chocolate.
-If you would like to find out how to make your own cacao paste from cacao beans at home, you can read this article where I explained the whole process.
+Cacao paste or cacao liquor is a mass that you get after blending cacao beans – so, it is 100% pure chocolate.
+If you want to find out how to make cacao paste from cacao beans at home, you can read this post about homemade chocolate from cacao beans where I explain the whole process.

 Although the temptation might be big, it is worth waiting for the chocolate to harden and get nice and crunchy.
 To make the process much shorter, you can put it in the freezer instead of the fridge.

-Once the chocolate has cooled down completely, it can be slices into chunks and kept at the room temperature.
-It will keep the good old “snap when broken” and its crunchy consistency even though it was not tempered.
+Once the chocolate has cooled down completely, it can be sliced into chunks or bars and kept at room temperature – in a closed glass jar or box.
+It will stay crunchy and keep the good old “snap when broken” even though it was not tempered.

 Dark Chocolate with Puffed Rice (Vegan, Refined Sugar Free)

-Quick and easy vegan dark chocolate with puffed rice made with cacao paste and coconut blossom sugar.
+Quick and easy recipe for dark chocolate crunch bars with puffed rice - made with cacao paste and coconut blossom sugar.
+These bars are delicious, naturally vegan, gluten-free and healthier than the store-bought ones.

 Ingredients